kaosborn/KaosPhysics/README.md

   * Neutron count (*A*)
   * Natural abundance percentage
   * Natural occurrence index
-* Radioactive isotopes include 3 more values
+* Radioactive isotopes include 4 more values
   * Stability index
   * Decay mode bitflags
   * Half-life
+  * Half-life time unit

 See tritium (*Z*=1, *A*=3) for an example of a radioactive isotope.